 How long to wait for sex after a miscarriage?
 What if you already had sex too soon after a miscarriage?
 What will happen if you did?

-Typically, the longer the pregnancy lasted before miscarriage, the longer the recommended waiting period before inserting anything into the woman's vagina — this includes a penis, finger, tampon, or sex toy.
-After a miscarriage, a woman is more susceptible to infection because the uterus and cervix remain partially dilated.
-If a woman is exposed to bacteria before the healing process is complete, the fallopian tubes, ovaries, uterus, cervix, and vagina could potentially become infected.
-It's also possible that bleeding can reoccur.
-If you have already had intercourse without consulting your health care provider, it is highly recommended to make an appointment as soon as possible to ensure that you are healthy and not experiencing any complications.
+Typically, the longer the pregnancy lasted before the miscarriage, the longer the recommended waiting period before inserting anything into the vagina — this includes a penis, finger, tampon, or sex toy.
+After a miscarriage, a person is more susceptible to infection because the uterus and cervix remain partially dilated, allowing bacteria to more easily reach the internal structures in the reproductive system.
+If a person is exposed to bacteria before the healing process is complete, the fallopian tubes, ovaries, uterus, cervix, and vagina could potentially become infected.
+It's also possible that bleeding may reoccur.
+If someone already had vaginal sex without consulting a health care provider, it’s highly recommended to make an appointment as soon as possible to ensure that the body is healthy and not experiencing any complications.

 Peoples' experiences with miscarriage may vary.
 For some, a miscarriage may occur within the first three to four months of pregnancy.
 If there are no complications — such as heavy bleeding, pelvic pain, vaginal odor, fever, or even continued pregnancy symptoms — a health care provider many indicate that sexual activity may resume after two to three weeks.
 For others, a miscarriage may take place in the last five months of pregnancy.
 If this is the case, a person typically is often advised to wait at least six weeks, sometimes longer.
 However, regardless of when the miscarriage occurs, people are advised to see their health care provider for a pelvic exam before having sex again.
 This is because ovulation may resume and pregnancy may possibly occur as early as two weeks after having a miscarriage.